Downloading the code¶

 Building atomicrex from source requires the following:

-On Ubuntu Linux these requirements can be readily installed by running:
+On Ubuntu Linux (tested on Ubuntu 20.04 LTS) these requirements can be readily installed by running:

 To compile the code, create a new subdirectory, typically in the local directory created above, and invoke CMake: